marin-m/pbtk/README.md

 ## Installation

-PBTK requires Python ≥ 3.5, PySide 6, Python-Protobuf 3, and a handful of executable programs (chromium, jad, dex2jar...) for running extractor scripts.
+PBTK requires Python ≥ 3.10, GTK 4, Adwaita ≥ 1.8, Python-Protobuf 3, and a handful of executable programs (chromium, jad, dex2jar...) for running extractor scripts.

 Ubuntu users can install it using `snap`: